pedro17pedroo/sal-o_beleza/replit.md

 - **July 25, 2025**: Fixed database SQL query issues in availability system for public booking
 - **July 25, 2025**: Enhanced booking page to show available time slots immediately when date is selected
 - **July 25, 2025**: Improved time slot display with better error messages and responsive grid layout
+- **July 25, 2025**: Debugging weekly calendar view - appointments show in monthly but not weekly mode

 The application is designed as an MVP (Minimum Viable Product) focusing on core salon management features while maintaining a clean architecture that allows for future enhancements like reporting, financial management, and advanced scheduling features.